notion-enhancer/notion-enhancer.github.io/documentation/concepts.md

 3. The app icon is replaced with the notion-enhancer logo.

+4. The dependency cache (`node_modules`) is emptied & the correct dependencies for the target platform downloaded.

-4. The app is re-compiled into exectuable form by the [electron-builder](https://www.electron.build/).
+5. The app is re-compiled into exectuable form by the [electron-builder](https://www.electron.build/).

 The app can then be directly installed or uninstalled with the notion-enhancer included as if it were any other normal app.
 The autoupdater is a little unreliable at this stage,